aditosoftware/nodepki-docker/README.md

 ## Configure NodePKI and NodePKI-Client

 Now configure NodePKI and NodePKI-Client by editing the config.yml files in data/[nodepki/nodepki-client]/config/ on the host.

+**Note: PKI settings such as CRL URL, OCSP server URL and CA data cannot be changed during usage!
+Once you've set these attributes and started using your CA, they will be kept until you create a complete new PKI!
+Think well about your CA configuration!**

 ## Create CA